Turnout

 Determine Your Eligibility for Benefits

-Navigating the process for social security disability Iowa benefits can feel overwhelming, but remember that you’re not alone.
-To qualify, you need to meet specific criteria set by the Social Insurance Administration (SSA).
-At the heart of it, you must have a medical condition that fits the SSA's definition of disability, meaning it prevents you from engaging in substantial gainful activity (SGA).
+Navigating the process for Iowa benefits can feel overwhelming, but remember that you’re not alone.
+To qualify, you need to meet specific criteria set by the government.
+At the heart of it, you must have a qualifying disability, meaning it prevents you from engaging in substantial gainful activity (SGA).
 For 2026, the SGA limit for non-blind individuals is $1,690 per month, while statutorily blind individuals can earn up to $2,830 per month without losing their eligibility.

-We understand that having a sufficient work history is also crucial.
-Typically, this means you need 40 work credits, with at least 20 earned in the last 10 years.
-If you’re considering applying for Supplemental Security Income (SSI), it’s important to know that your income and resources must stay below certain limits.
-In 2026, the maximum monthly federal SSI benefit for an individual will be $994, and for a couple, it will be $1,491.
+We understand that having a supportive medical team is also crucial.
+Typically, this means you need documentation from your healthcare providers.
+If you’re considering applying for Supplemental Security Income (SSI), it’s important to know that your income must fall below a certain threshold.
+In 2026, the individual limit will be $994, and for a couple, it will be $1,491.

 It’s common to feel uncertain about whether you meet these requirements.
 That’s why it’s essential to thoroughly examine the SSA's guidelines before moving forward with your request.
-Remember, successful eligibility determination hinges on demonstrating a qualifying disability and having enough work credits.
+Remember, having a sufficient work history and having enough work credits.
 This framework is designed to support both current and prospective applicants.

-If you’re feeling lost in this process, Turnout is here to help.
-Our trained nonlawyer advocates can guide you through the complexities, ensuring you understand the requirements and receive the support you need - without the necessity of legal representation.
+If you’re feeling lost in this process, professional assistance is available.
+Our trained specialists can guide you through the complexities, ensuring you understand the requirements and receive the support you need without the necessity of legal representation.
 You don’t have to navigate this journey alone; we’re here to help.

 Follow the flowchart to see the steps you need to take to determine if you qualify for benefits.
 Each box represents a requirement or decision point - if you meet the criteria, you can move to the next step!